-42. The DNTCP is in the process of reinforcing the supervision of EPAs.
+48. The DNTCP is in the process of reinforcing the supervision of EPAs.
 EPAs have started forwarding their budget to the minister of finance for approval at the beginning of each fiscal year, and will submit semiannual budget execution reports to the DNTCP starting in 2016.
 The MEF has advised EPAs that it will not approve their budgets until they have forwarded their financial statements for the first half of the previous year to the DNTCP.
-As a consequence of the adoption by the Government by end-June 2016 of a Law on EPAs (see paragraph 41), EPAs will be required to publish financial statements certified by a certified accountant including semiannual interim results starting with the accounts for fiscal year 2016.
+As a consequence of the adoption by the government in November 2016 of a law on EPAs (see paragraph 45), EPAs will be required to publish financial statements certified by a certified accountant including semiannual interim results starting with the accounts for fiscal year 2016.